Mike74631/documentation/docs/Using Any API/single-word-response.md

 ## Overview

-This guide explains how to make an HTTP GET request to an external API from a smart contract, using Chainlink's [Request & Receive Data](/docs/request-and-receive-data/) cycle and then receive one single response.
+This guide explains how to make an HTTP GET request to an external API from a smart contract using Chainlink's [Request & Receive Data](/docs/request-and-receive-data/) cycle and receive a single response.

 **Table of Contents**